dora-rs/dora/docs/src/introduction.md

 Composability as:
 - [x] `YAML` declarative programming
-- [ ] language-agnostic:
+- [x] language-agnostic:
   - [x] Rust
   - [x] C
-  - [ ] Python
+  - [x] Python
-- [ ] Isolated operator and node that can be reused.
+- [ ] Isolated operators and nodes that can be reused.

 Low latency as:
 - [x] written in  <i>...Cough...blazingly fast ...Cough...</i> Rust.
-- [ ] Minimal abstraction close to the metal.
+- [ ] Minimal abstraction, close to the metal.

 Distributed as:
 - [x] PubSub communication with [`zenoh`](https://github.com/eclipse-zenoh/zenoh)